PROJECT: Disrupting urban ‘risk traps’: Bridging finance and knowledge for climate resilient infrastructure planning in Lima

 Project Reference: RSGL-1201

-The research, led by University College London’s Bartlett Development Planning Unit in collaboration with Peruvian and international experts, traces why and where urban ‘risk traps’ are created and how they affect residents of unplanned (‘informal’) or marginal settlements.
-The project also explores how local communities and government agencies can stop the downward cycle through inclusive and smart, targeted actions and investments.
+The research, led by University College London’s Bartlett Development Planning Unit in collaboration with Peruvian and international experts, traced why and where urban ‘risk traps’ are created and how they affect residents of unplanned (‘informal’) or marginal settlements.
+The project also explored how local communities and government agencies can stop the downward cycle through inclusive and smart, targeted actions and investments.

-By breaking the vicious cycle of risk accumulation leading to weakened resilience and further disasters, the research will promote ways for urban communities to strengthen their resilience in the long term and assure a brighter ecological and socioeconomic future for the city of Lima.
+By breaking the vicious cycle of risk accumulation leading to weakened resilience and further disasters, the research promoted ways for urban communities to strengthen their resilience in the long term and ensure a brighter ecological and socio-economic future for the city of Lima.

-Working with communities in Lima’s historic centre (Barrios Altos) and periphery (Jose Carlos Mariátegui), the project aims to assess ongoing investments and efforts to prevent, reduce and mitigate risk, create evidence-based tools to inform climate-resilient funding mechanisms, and ultimately disrupt urban ‘risk traps’.
+Working with communities in Lima’s historic centre (Barrios Altos) and periphery (Jose Carlos Mariátegui), the project assessed ongoing investments and efforts to prevent, reduce and mitigate risk, create evidence-based tools to inform climate-resilient funding mechanisms, and ultimately disrupt urban ‘risk traps’.

-In an interview with CDKN Latin America, the team leader Prof. Adriana Allen explains the project and the idea of disrupting cycles of urban risk.
+In an interview with CDKN Latin America, the team leader Professor Adriana Allen explains the project and the idea of disrupting cycles of urban risk

 Updates and resources

 Following the diagnostic phase, in June 2015, the first newsletter was published, on the topic of reframing urban risk in Lima.
 The policy brief ‘Urban Risk: In search of new perspectives’ further elaborates on how urban risk can be understood in the context of Lima, focussing on the small scale, episodic events that undermine the resilience of marginalised residents and of the city as a whole.
 See also the accompanying short film, ‘Disrupting Urban Risk Traps: Bridging finance and knowledge for climate resilient infrastructure planning in Lima’.